Arti2001/WebServ/README.md

 ⚠️ **Notes**:
+* We do not support nested location blocks.
 * Location blocks inherit defaults from the server block unless overridden.
-* All directives must end with ; .
+* All directives must end with ` ; `.
-* You can specify the size in bytes, or append M/m for megabytes and G/g for gigabytes
+* You can specify the size in bytes, or append M/m for megabytes and G/g for gigabytes.
 * All bracket must be closed!